msgraphtf/terraform-provider-msgraph/docs/data-sources/sites.md

 Read-Only:

-- `display_name` (String) The display name of the identity.
-The display name might not always be available or up to date.
-For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+- `display_name` (String) The display name of the identity.For drive items, the display name might not always be available or up to date.
+For example, if a user changes their display name the API might show the new value in a future response, but the items associated with the user don't show up as changed when using delta.
-- `id` (String) Unique identifier for the identity.
+- `id` (String) Unique identifier for the identity or actor.
+For example, in the access reviews decisions API, this property might record the id of the principal, that is, the group, user, or application that's subject to review.

 <a id="nestedatt--value--created_by--device"></a>